yousefvand/shellman-ebook/manuscript/basics.md

 ## Sample scripts

 Apart from some examples in this book there is a [samples directory](https://github.com/yousefvand/shellman/tree/master/samples) in project repository which contains the steps and reasoning behind writing some shell scripts using `Shellman`.
-I'm gonna update it once a while.

 [^file-extension]: In *Linux* unlike *Windows*, file extensions has no special meaning to *operating system* but still you can use them to remember which file type you are dealing with. **vscode** uses file extensions to recognize file types (`.sh` for *Shellscript*)